↑

 2. Use a measuring cup to dip 1/3 cup of the hot broth from the pot.

-• I make a double batch of my chicken thighs or buy a couple of rotisserie chickens and freeze the meat into one-cup portions.
-In this recipe, you can take the meat directly from the freezer and put it into the pot, so there’s no thawing necessary.
+• I usually make a double batch of my chicken thighs and freeze the meat into one-cup portions in my favorite meal prep freezer containers.
+For this recipe, you can take the meat directly from the freezer and add it to the pot, so there’s no thawing required.

-• My chicken congee recipe uses an egg because I love the creaminess it gives the soup.
-If you don’t want to add the egg but still want a creamy consistency, leave it out entirely and add a few tablespoons of heavy cream.
+• Adding an egg to my chicken congee recipe provides creaminess and helps to thicken the soup.
+You can leave the egg out entirely and add a few tablespoons of heavy cream.

-• Because of the chicken, this will only last a maximum of four days in your refrigerator, but this is a single serving meant to be enjoyed immediately.
-If you want to double or triple the recipe and refrigerate it, it will get very thick once it cools, and you will have to add more bone broth to loosen it up when you reheat it!
+• Because of the chicken, this will only last up to 4 days in your refrigerator, but it is a single serving meant to be enjoyed immediately.
+If you double- or triple-the recipe and refrigerate it, it will get very thick once it cools, and you will have to add more bone broth to loosen it when you reheat it!

 Chicken Congee Recipe